ruppinlab/tcga-microbiome-prediction/README.md

 python submit_slurm_models.py
 ```

-You can also run individual models and save the results, for example:
+You can also run individual models locally and save the results, for example:

 Survival: